stefanocampanella/MHPC-project/_sources/backmatter/final.md

 That world is gone[^howsad].
 We now live in a world of integrated circuits.
 In our world, physical devices are assembled using tools similar to the ones found in software: abstractions.
 Black-boxes are combined, or replaced with equivalent ones.
 Most of the time, it is simply cheaper to use programmable electronics.

-[^howsad]: I can't help myself to stop thinking how awfully sad this is.
+[^howsad]: I can't help thinking how awfully sad this is.
 That world was beautiful and understandable.
 It was made of things you could tear apart and put back together, things that you could touch and smell, things that would let you the time to think.

 This transformation is concerned with physical objects only to a lesser degree.
 The biggest shift was cultural.
 A generation of highly trained engineers has become obsolete.
 The knowledge and mental models they used were outdated.
 It has not happened during a century, but in few decades.
 It is highly unlikely that it will not happen again.
 Instead, if we extrapolate the trend, it is conceivable that the timescale of transformations will become shorter and shorter, due to technological acceleration.